tradle/tim-old-engine/README.md

 ### zlorp

 [Zlorp](https://github.com/tradle/zlorp) is just the core chat module.
-It uses OTR for secure sessions (later will add support for Axolotl, which is used by TextSecure and Pond).
-Peer discovery today is done via bittorrent-dht (later via BEP 44 and other means).
-Zlorp provides UDP NAT traversal (firewall hole-punching), and a chat via rUDP reliable channel (later via uTP).
+It uses OTR for secure sessions (later will add support for Axolotl, used in [TextSecure](https://github.com/WhisperSystems/TextSecure/) and [Pond](https://pond.imperialviolet.org/)).
+Peer discovery today is done via bittorrent-dht.
+But it's announce messages leak IP/Port, so we will try to use BEP 44 instead.
+Zlorp provides UDP NAT traversal (firewall hole-punching), and a direct connection via rUDP (later via uTP).
+We plan to further investigate anonymous packet delivery, possibly via I2P (TOR does not support UDP).

 ### bitkeeper-js